chef/chef-web-docs/_vendor/github.com/inspec/inspec/docs-chef-io/content/inspec/resources/google_compute_target_https_proxy.md

   - DISABLE

 `ssl_certificates`
 : A list of SslCertificate resources that are used to authenticate connections between users and the load balancer.
-At least one SSL certificate must be specified.
+At least one TLS/SSL certificate must be specified.

 `ssl_policy`
 : A reference to the SslPolicy resource that will be associated with the TargetHttpsProxy resource.
-If not set, the TargetHttpsProxy resource will not have any SSL policy configured.
+If not set, the TargetHttpsProxy resource will not have any TLS/SSL policy configured.

 `url_map`
 : A reference to the UrlMap resource that defines the mapping from URL to the BackendService.